What’s going to happen to my baby?

 Michelle Massey runs the Camp Sparkle and Small Talk programs at Gilda’s Club in Seattle.
-She is a Licensed Clinical Social worker and a Board Certified Oncology Social Worker.
+[Updated to note that the former Gilda’s Club in Seattle is now operating independently- although maintaining the same mission – and goes by the name Cancer Pathways.]
+She is a Licensed Clinical Social Worker and a Board Certified Oncology Social Worker.
 She got her start at Children’s Hospital working with kids with cancer, where she started to notice that the siblings needed some attention, too.
 Now her work focuses on the children of cancer patients.

 We sat down at her kitchen table to discuss how kids are impacted by their parent’s cancer, and what we can do to help.
 She was very clear in making the point that if a parent has cancer, the kids are affected.
 They might not show it.
 They might be perfect little angels because they don’t want to be a burden, but that doesn’t mean that they are not affected.